 - Constant, “ultimate” praise (“hottest in the world,” “perfect,” “best,” etc)

 #2: The Manufactured Emotional Tether Is Real, And Dangerous

 When emotional abusers discard victims (whether through abandonment, overt and/or covert abuse, sexual coercion, and/or betrayal) but return to the victim as repentant and begin the process of love-bombing, a chemical reaction takes place in their victim’s brain.

 This is a Manufactured Emotional Tether.
-Similar to Stockholm Syndrome, it is an attempt, by the abuser, to forge an attachment between the victim and himself.
+It is an attempt, by the abuser, to forge an attachment between the victim and himself.

-The Emotional Abuser Uses the Victim’s Chemical Reaction to Keep Her “Chained” to Him
+The Emotional Abuser Uses the Victim’s Trauma to Keep Her “Chained” to Him

 When women understand that the “closeness” they feel to their abuser after a particularly abusive episode is not intimacy, but a chemical reaction based upon their abuser’s tactics to keep her figuratively chained to him, they are better able to make informed decisions about their safety and health.